 Professional School Students(Thomas J. Watson School of Engineering and Applied Science, College of Community and Public Affairs, Decker School of Nursing, School of Management)

-*We strongly encourage students to attend a July session.
-If you cannot attend one of the dates above, you may attend the fall session on Aug.
-21-22.
-For more information, go to the Fall-Spring Orientation page.
+*We strongly encourage students to attend a July session to ensure proper course registration.
+If you cannot attend one of the dates above, you must contact New Student Programs to discuss your options (607-777-2878).

 - $60 per family to attend